 - The Identity Theft and Assumption Deterrence Act (ITADA) governs filing of complaints and actions to be taken in issues relating to identity theft, as well as providing consumer education services on preventive measures

-- The Credit Card Accountability, Responsibility and Disclosure Act (CARD Act) governs when and how a credit car/ul>
+- The Credit Card Accountability, Responsibility and Disclosure Act (CARD Act) governs when and how a credit card companies can increase interests rates and caps fees and penalties credit card companies can charge

 At Ferikes & Bleynat, our Asheville consumer protection practice extends across both state and federal claims.
 We are experienced state and federal consumer protections lawyers and staunch advocates for our clients’ rights.
 Some of the matters we handle include: